elinaelkama/faci/README.md

 *gets the time the server was created and it's age*
 ## Reporting bugs
-To report your possible experienced bugs, please use the Issues tab in GitHub
+To report your possible experienced bugs, please join discord server https://discord.gg/Xde7C47kYD